dewdrip/speedrunethmobile/README.md

 - Edit your frontend in `packages/reactnative/src/screens`
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Contributing to Scaffold-ETH-Mobile
+## Contributing to ETH Mobile

-We welcome contributions to Scaffold-ETH-Mobile!
+We welcome contributions to ETH Mobile!

-Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/scaffold-eth-mobile/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH.
+Please see [CONTRIBUTING.MD](https://github.com/dewdrip/eth-mobile/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to ETH Mobile.